openvinotoolkit/model_server/demos/python_demos/llm_text_generation/README.md

 ## Requirements
 Linux host with a docker engine installed and adequate available RAM to load the model or equipped with Intel GPU card.
 This demo was tested on a host with Intel(R) Xeon(R) Gold 6430 and Flex170 GPU card.
-Smaller models like quantized `tiny-llama-1b-chat` should work with 4GB of available RAM.
+Smaller models like compressed `tiny-llama-1b-chat` should work with 4GB of available RAM.

 ## Build image